 Beth Windle teaches in the Department of English & American Literature, the Department of Women, Gender, and Sexuality Studies, and the College Writing Program

 With over a decade of experience in the classroom, Beth has taught a broad range of courses at Washington University and elsewhere.
-Currently, she regularly teaches First-Year and Sophomore Seminars in the English Department, Introduction to Literary Theory, Introduction to Women, Gender, and Sexuality Studies, and College Writing.
+Currently, she regularly teaches First-Year and Sophomore Seminars in the English Department, Introduction to Literary Theory, Introduction to Women, Gender, and Sexuality Studies, and Writing Identity.
 Previously, she has taught topics courses on marriage in the U.S., dystopian fiction, true crime, world literatures, and queer U.S. literature.